 Thereafter, students may withdraw from a one-term course up to the end of the eighth week of classes, and up to the end of the twelfth week of classes for a two-term course.
 A 'W' indicating withdrawn standing, will display alongside the course on the student's transcript, but is not included in the calculation of averages.
 See Refund of Tuition Fees for the fee refund schedule.

 Course change dates vary in the Summer Session depending on start and end date and the length of the course.
-Consult the Summer Session course schedule for individual course information, and Refund of Tuition Fees for the fee refund schedule.
+Consult the Summer Session course schedule in Workday for individual course information, and Refund of Tuition Fees for the fee refund schedule.

 Students are responsible for their registration, and are strongly advised to verify it each term prior to the deadlines for change of registration.
 Failing to successfully complete an intended change of registration by the posted deadline does not constitute grounds for academic concession.